 Traditional Medicinal Uses

-In traditional medicine, juniper is used primarily for digestive issues.
+In traditional medicine, the juniper berry was used primarily for digestive issues.
 The ancient Egyptians used juniper berries for tapeworm, the Romans used the berries for purification and stomach ailments, and medieval Europeans used them to remedy excessive flatulence.
 Even today, juniper is often touted as the essential oil to solve your gut problems.

 Juniper berries have also been used to induce abortions--a chemical in the berries causes uterine contractions when consumed in large quantities--and the ancient Greeks ate the berries before athletic events to increase stamina.